LanfordCai/blockchain-developer-bootcamp-final-project/README.md

 HODL! is the name of my final project, and this repository contains two projects:

 1. hodl: the contract project of HODL!
-    * contracts: the smart contracts
-    * scripts: scripts for hardhat to do deployment and some other tasks
-    * test: smart contract unit tests
 2. hodl-fe: the front-end project of HODL!
-    * public: entrance of the project
-    * src: javascript/css files and smart contract abi files

 ### My Ethereum Address